Multiple Uses of Vaseline

-When you think of products that could be used for multiple purposes around your home, you might not first think of Vaseline.
-However, this most famous brand of petroleum jelly does have multiple uses that can save you time and money.
+Most often, we think of using Vaseline on scrapes and cuts.
+However, this most famous brand of petroleum jelly does have multiple other uses that can save you time and money.

 Robert A. Chesebrough was a chemist born in London and raised in New York.
 While he was visiting a large oil well one day, he saw workers smearing their cuts with residue wiped from their drills.
 Chesebrough experimented with the substance and extracted petroleum jelly!
 He patented the invention in 1872 and named it Vaseline.